 - All jewelry, hair pins, and accessories

-- Dentures, partials, glasses, and contact lenses will be removed in pre-op holding and left with your care partner
+- Dentures, partials, glasses, and contact lenses will be removed in the pre-op holding area and left with your care partner.